-Hannah Bowie, an attorney at Osterbind Law, PLLC, never saw herself as a personal injury lawyer, but she believes she has landed exactly where she’s supposed to be, both in terms of her area of practice and the firm she’s proud to call part of her family.
+Hannah Bowie, a top-rated personal injury attorney at Osterbind Law, PLLC, never saw herself as a personal injury lawyer, but she believes she has landed exactly where she’s supposed to be, both in terms of her area of practice and the firm she’s proud to call part of her family.

 Hannah has been up and down the East Coast: born in Maine, she spent part of her childhood in Georgia before moving to New Hampshire.
 In her early career, Hannah worked in the mortgage industry, starting as a receptionist and quickly making her way up the ranks to her ultimate position as a loan officer.